Jutta-Proto/protocol-bt-cpp/README.md

 ```

 ## Reverse Engineering
-Most of the information found here has been discoverd by reverse engineering the Android APK and spoofing the traffic between the app and dongle.
+Most of the information found here has been discovered by reverse engineering the Android APK and spoofing the traffic between the app and dongle.

 To reverse engineer the app, follow the following steps:
 * Download the [`JURA J.O.E.®`](https://play.google.com/store/apps/details?id=ch.toptronic.joe&hl=de&gl=US) app from the Google Play Store.
-For this you can use for example the [APK DOWNLOADER from  Hamidreza Moradi](https://github.com/HamidrezaMoradi/APK-Downloader).
+For this, you can use, for example, the [APK DOWNLOADER from  Hamidreza Moradi](https://github.com/HamidrezaMoradi/APK-Downloader).
-* Once you have the APK, you can use [JADX](https://github.com/skylot/jadx) to.
+* Once you have the APK, you can use [JADX](https://github.com/skylot/jadx) too.
 Most of the code is written in Java, but there are parts written in Kotlin, which will not be able to be decompiled from Java byte code.
 * In JADEX have a look at the `resources/assets/machinefiles` directory, where you can find all machine files describing individual coffee machines and their available functions.

 ## License and Copyright Notice
 This piece of software uses the following other libraries and dependencies:

 ### Catch2 (2.13.8)
-Catch2 is mainly a unit testing framework for C++, but it also provides basic micro-benchmarking features, and simple BDD macros.
+Catch2 is mainly a unit testing framework for C++, but it also provides basic micro-benchmarking features and simple BDD macros.
 Source: https://github.com/catchorg/Catch2

 <details>